indimail/indimail-virtualdomains/.github/README-indimail.md

 yahoo.com:QUEUEDIR=/var/indimail/queue/slowq
 ```

 Once the delivery rate for a configured domain reaches the configured rate, emails will get queued but will not be picked up immediately for delivery.
-The slowq-send logs will display when this happens.
+The <b>slowq-send</b> logs will display when this happens.
 As you can see, the delivery finally happens when the delivery rate becomes lesser than the configured rate.

 ```
 $ tail -11f /var/log/svc/slowq/current